hawthornbunny/techie-alt-hunt/README.md

   * <https://www.fimfiction.net/group/215617/techies-alt-hunt-extravaganza/thread/466751/anyone-still-doing-this>
   * <https://www.fimfiction.net/blog/944607/anyone-still-doing-this>

-Solution: Again, Techie gave this one for free by posting it directly.
+Solution: As before, Techie gave this one for free by posting it directly.

 ### Fragment C16 (P34)